MindSphere Gateway¶

 Connection Idle Timeout¶

 A connection is kept alive by sending at least one byte per minute.
-Otherwise, MindSphere Gateway closes the connection and the client needs to retry the request or reconnect to the WebSocket.
+Otherwise, Industrial IoT Gateway closes the connection and the client needs to retry the request or reconnect to the WebSocket.

 Large Request Restrictions¶

-If the maximum request or file size is exceeded, typically when uploading files, the MindSphere Gateway responds with HTTP status 413 Payload Too Large
+If the maximum request or file size is exceeded, typically when uploading files, the Industrial IoT Gateway responds with the HTTP status 413 Payload Too Large

 and then immediately closes the connection.
-Clients should always monitor the network connection for an error response, because they will not be able to read it after the connection was closed.
+Clients should always monitor the network connection for an error response because they will not be able to read it after the connection is closed.

 Examples